-Does this framework require Communication achievement above the minimum SASW requirement?
-YES \square NO \boxtimes If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+Does this frame requirement? work requ lire Communication achievement above the minimum SASW \square NO \boxtimes If YES, please sta this is required: te the grac le/level required for English and give a brief REASON as to why Enter alternative grade/lev el requirements and reasons here.